Here is a tiny sneak peek until after the long weekend because Montreal, here I come, for the first time ever!

 Happy Birthday Precious Little Guy!

 It's hard to believe that it's been almost four and a half years since I stood in a lawyer's office hugging Nathan's parents after first setting eyes on them.
 The exact day we met was November 2, 2003.
-Almost four months to they day later, March 5th, our little sweetheart was born.
+Almost four months to the day later, March 5th, our little sweetheart was born.
 Has four years really already passed?
 It goes so quick!
-The days leading up to his birthday, I tend to be hyper alert, thinking about him and his family even more then I already do.
+The days leading up to his birthday, I tend to be hyper alert, thinking about him and his family even more than I already do.
 March 5th is a day that I always think of "my little guy" from the moment I wake up until I go to sleep.
 HAPPY 4th BIRTHDAY SWEET NATHAN!
 I love you.

 Monday, March 3, 2008